decashuse/ANDROID-MRI/README.md

 ---
-# ANDROID-MRI — RASP Evaluation Pipeline (4 Scripts)
+# 2. ANDROID-MRI — RASP Evaluation

 This README documents the four scripts — **`1.unzip.sh`**, **`2.proc_thread.py`**, **`3.filter.sh`**, and **`4.make_csv.sh`** — as a single, end-to-end pipeline that turns an APK batch into a **tag-matrix CSV** using YARA rules.